Gibstick/DiscoSheep/README.md

 DiscoSheep
 ==========

-DiscoSheep plugin for Craftbukkit.
-It is written for API 1.5.2-R1.0 but it is expected to work with 1.6.
+A plugin for Bukkit, the Minecraft server API.
 This is a from-scratch remake of the fabulous DiscoSheep plugin which spawns a dance party of sheep at your whim.

+###Versions###
+Tested up to CraftBukkit build 2815; can be built with Java 6.

 ###License###
 Copyright (c) 2013 "Gibstick", "RangerMauve"